javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 : The delay before run, in milliseconds (1000 ms = 1 second), by default 0.

 `arg1`, `arg2`...
-: Arguments for the function (not supported in IE9-)
+: Arguments for the function

 For instance, this code calls `sayHi()` after one second: